 Things are moving fast in Downtown Hackensack!
 New buildings are rising and old locations are redeveloping—but all are shaping our Special Improvement District.

 Project: 150-170 MAIN STREET

-The Enburg Group of Companies proudly introduces The Brick on Main Street.
+The Enburg Group proudly introduces The Brick at The Sack.
 Located in the heart of Hackensack’s exciting revitalized downtown known as The Sack, The Brick is a premier fourteen-story luxury residential high-rise boasting New York City style amenities in a neighborhood you will want to call home.
 The Brick features 379 upscale apartments, secure garage parking and approximately 8,000 square feet of retail space along Main Street.

 The Brick offers just the right list of quality amenities for its residents including concierge service and a doorman greeting you home.

 The moment you enter The Brick, you will enjoy a state-of-the-art gym and yoga studio.
 Then there is the “Oasis,” a courtyard terrace featuring a luxury lap pool with adjoining private sundeck, an open-air cinema, and an alfresco dining space featuring gas fired grills.
 Steps away are the communal fireplace and extensive seasonal green to be enjoyed throughout the year.

 The Sky Lounge, located at the southeast corner of the 14th floor impresses with an approximate 2,200 square foot expanse and features thrilling floor to ceiling view of the New York City skyline.